-Most of the habitats in the NAMP have not been modified since European settlement (Bailey et al. 2012b), but some activities have modified habitats.
+Most of the habitats in South Australia's marine environment have not been modified since European settlement (Bailey et al. 2012b-t), but some activities have modified habitats.

-Baseline information on habitat modification relevant to the NAMP includes:
+Baseline information on habitat modification relevant to South Australia includes:

-- Coastal structures, including jetties and oyster racks, have replaced natural habitat and disrupted coastal processes (Bryars 2003, DEWNR 2016a). - Prawn trawling impacts benthic habitats in the area of operation (Tanner 2005) but the impacts are not quantified in the NAMP.
-Data on historical prawn trawl effort are available (Section 8.2.1). - Off-road vehicle use, stock grazing and illegal rubbish dumping in saltmarsh communities in Tourville Bay, Laura Bay and Smoky Bay (Bryars 2003, Caton et al. 2011a, b). - Vehicles can impact beaches through erosion, sand compaction, disturbance of wrack deposits and damage to macrofauna (Brown and McLachlan 2002, Ramsdale 2010) but the impacts are not quantified in the NAMP. - Native oyster beds formerly present in Murat Bay were extirpated by a commercial fishery before the mid-1900s (Alleway and Connell 2015). - Disturbance by boat moorings and dredging impacts seagrass in South Australia (Gaylard et al. 2013, Irving 2014), but these pressures have not been quantified in the NAMP. - Fishing equipment and anchors may damage shipwrecks (DEWNR unpublished data) but these pressures have not been quantified in the NAMP.
+• Coastal structures, including jetties and oyster racks, have replaced natural habitat and disrupted coastal processes (Bryars 2003, DEWNR 2016a).

+- Prawn trawling impacts benthic habitats in the area of operation (Tanner 2005).
+Data on historical prawn trawl effort are available (Section 8.2.1). - Off-road vehicle use, stock grazing and illegal rubbish dumping in saltmarsh communities (Bryars 2003, Caton et al. 2011a, b). - Vehicles can impact beaches through erosion, sand compaction, disturbance of wrack deposits and damage to macrofauna (Brown and McLachlan 2002, Ramsdale 2010). - Native oyster beds formerly present in sheltered bays around the state were extirpated by a commercial fishery before the mid-1900s (Alleway and Connell 2015). - Disturbance by boat moorings and dredging impacts seagrass in South Australia (Gaylard et al. 2013, Irving 2014), but these pressures have not been quantified. - Fishing equipment and anchors may damage shipwrecks (DEWNR unpublished data) but these pressures have not been quantified.